 We all hate waiting in line.
 But why is it so annoying?
 Professor Dick Larsen at MIT says the secret is not the time – it’s the experience.
 Boredom is one problem, expectations another.
 If we get the impression service will be fast, the fall is much higher when we really do have to wait.
 Fairness is another key aspect – many of us lose it completely when someone arrives after us, but gets served first.

-Here are six other simple yet efficient ways of improving your Queue Management.
+Here are six other simple yet efficient ways to improve your queue management.

 1. Let your customers pre-order

-Perhaps the oldest, yet super efficient, trick in the book.
-If you don’t do online orders, at least make sure to keep your phone handy for calls.
-Why not let customers pre-order their tall latte and grilled lunch sandwich for smooth pickup later?
+Perhaps the oldest, yet most efficient, trick in the book.
+If you don’t do online orders, at least make sure you keep your phone handy for calls.
+Why not let customers pre-order their tall latte and grilled sandwich for smooth pickup later?